aurel192/tutorials/SQL/sqlbolt.md

 Montreal	Canada		1717767		45.501689	-73.567256
 Chicago		United States	2718782		41.878114	-87.629798

-1. List all the Canadian cities and their populations
+1.List all the Canadian cities and their populations
 ```sql
 SELECT City,Population FROM North_american_cities
 WHERE Country = "Canada"
 ```
-2. Order all the cities in the United States by their latitude from north to south
+2.Order all the cities in the United States by their latitude from north to south
 ```sql
 SELECT * FROM North_american_cities
 WHERE Country = "United States"
 ORDER BY Latitude DESC
 ```
-3. List all the cities west of Chicago, ordered from west to east
+3.List all the cities west of Chicago, ordered from west to east
 ```sql
 SELECT city, longitude FROM north_american_cities
 WHERE longitude < -87.629798
 ORDER BY longitude ASC
 ```
-4. List the two largest cities in Mexico (by population)
+4.List the two largest cities in Mexico (by population)
 ```sql
 SELECT * FROM north_american_cities
 WHERE Country = "Mexico"
 ORDER BY Population DESC
 LIMIT 2
 ```
-5. List the third and fourth largest cities (by population) in the United States and their population
+5.List the third and fourth largest cities (by population) in the United States and their population
 ```sql
 SELECT City,Population FROM north_american_cities
 WHERE Country = "United States"